getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/context.md

 ### Context

 Custom contexts allow you to attach arbitrary data (strings, lists, dictionaries) to an event.
-These are unsearchable, but are viewable in the "Additional Data" section of an event.
+These are unsearchable, but are viewable on the issue page.

 ![Content%20Freeze%20DON%20T%20add%20content%20Docs%20Additional%20D/Screenshot_2020-03-28_19.36.34.png](Content%20Freeze%20DON%20T%20add%20content%20Docs%20Additional%20D/Screenshot_2020-03-28_19.36.34.png)